JuanLuisGozaloFdez/DevOpsLab2-ELK/README.md

 $>
 ```

-The elasticsearch connection is shown with the status.
+The ElasticSearch connection is shown with the status.
 If it is ok, a message like the previous one will be shown as the filebeat.yml file is properly configured with the elasticsearch url.

 ## Test the data ingest and index management in Elasticsearch using console